sublimemarch/so-you-just-learned/README.md

 **[Derailing for Dummies](http://www.derailingfordummies.com/)** - A satirical guide on how to derail a conversation about social justice.
 Use this guide to understand the tactics people consciously and unconsciously use to shut down discussion and discredit people’s lived experiences.
 See also this handy **[Derailment Bingo Card](https://piranha.dreamwidth.org/445505.html)**

 **[Alcohol and Inclusivity: Planning Tech Events with Non-Alcoholic Options](https://modelviewculture.com/pieces/alcohol-and-inclusivity-planning-tech-events-with-non-alcoholic-options)** - Plenty of poeple don’t drink for religious, health, or personal reasons.
 It’s not really any of our business why someone chooses not to drink, but it *is *our responsibility to make them feel included and not tie career growth and networking opportunities to alcohol consumption.

+**[A female engineer is suing Tesla over sexism and harassment claims](http://www.businessinsider.com/engineer-aj-vandermeyden-is-suing-tesla-for-alleged-sexism-and-harassment-2017-2)** - "In a viral blog post, she alleged that management and HR dismissed her complaints about documented sexual harassment and sexism, protected a repeat offender because he was a "high performer" and suggested that women in the company weren’t as skilled as men."

 **[EXCLUSIVE: HOW TO BREAK UP THE SILICON VALLEY BOYS’ CLUB](http://www.vanityfair.com/news/2017/03/how-to-break-up-the-silicon-valley-boys-club-susan-wojcicki)**